giampaolo/psleak/README.md

 [psutil](https://github.com/giampaolo/psutil/pull/2598), and later split out into a standalone project.

-psleak executes a target function under controlled conditions and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or uncollectable garbage.
+psleak executes a target function multiple times and verifies that it does not leak memory, file descriptors, handles, threads (Python or native), or uncollectable garbage.
 While primarily aimed at **testing C extension modules**, it also works for pure Python code.

+> [!NOTE]
 > **Status:** experimental.
 APIs and heuristics may change.

 ## Features

 ### Memory leak detection

 The framework measures process memory before and after repeatedly calling a function, tracking:

 - Heap metrics: `heap_used`, `mmap_used` and `heap_count` (Windows) from
   [psutil.heap_info()](https://psutil.readthedocs.io/en/latest/#psutil.heap_info).